imagej/imagej.github.io/pages/Image_Stitching.md

 no interpolation will be applied.

-![Shows the secondary dialog for downsampling during stitching.](DownsampleDialog.png
+![Shows the secondary dialog for downsampling during stitching.](/images/pages/DownsampleDialog.png
-"Shows the secondary dialog for downsampling during stitching.")
+"Shows the secondary dialog for downsampling during stitching.")"
 If *downsample tiles* is selected, a dialog will pop up during the stitching process allowing you to specify a new (smaller) image size.
 The current image size will be displayed at first.
 You can enter either